Women, Wombs, & Water:

 Bringing Menstrual Cups & Clean Water Filters to the Families of Rural Guatemala

 In many rural parts of Guatemala, menstruation is shamed or highly taboo.
 Women can struggle to find access to menstrual care products and proper menstrual education, which can keep women and girls from attending school and excelling in their everyday lives.

 Additionally, menstrual care products that are available are often expensive, detrimental to health overtime, and terrible for the environment.
 Most traditional tampons and pads contain bleach, herbicides, and dangerous carcinogens.
 They are bad for vaginal health and are rapidly filling up our landfills, or being disposed of improperly.

-In late 2018 our team launched a campaign to bring menstrual cups to girls & women in rural parts of the country.
+In late 2018 our team launched a campaign to bring menstrual cups to families in rural parts of the country.
 We partnered with Mahina Cup, a US based menstrual cup distributor.